peteroupc/Numbers/docs/PeterO.Numbers.EDecimal.md

         int desiredExponentInt,
         PeterO.Numbers.ERounding rounding);

-Returns a decimal number with the same value as this one but a new exponent.<b>Remark:</b> This method can be used to implement fixed-point decimal arithmetic, in which a fixed number of digits come after the decimal point.
-A fixed-point decimal arithmetic in which no digits come after the decimal point (a desired exponent of 0) is considered an "integer arithmetic" .
+Returns a decimal number with the same value as this one but a new exponent.<b>Remark:</b>This method can be used to implement fixed-point decimal arithmetic, in hich a fixed number of digits come after the decimal point.
+A ixed-point decimal arithmetic in which no digits come after the decimal oint (a desired exponent of 0) is considered an "integer arithmetic" .

 <b>Parameters:</b>

- * <i>desiredExponentInt</i>: The parameter  <i>desiredExponentInt</i>
- is not documented yet.

- * <i>rounding</i>: The parameter  <i>rounding</i>
- is not documented yet.
+ * <i>desiredExponentInt</i>: The desired exponent for the result.
+The exponent is the number of fractional digits in the result, expressed as a negative number.
+Can also be positive, which eliminates lower-order places from the number.
+For example, -3 means round to the thousandth (10^-3, 0.0001), and 3 means round to the thousand (10^3, 1000).
+A value of 0 rounds the number to an integer.

+ * <i>rounding</i>: A rounding mode to use in case the result needs to be rounded to fit the given exponent.

 <b>Return Value:</b>

-An EDecimal object.
+A decimal number with the same value as this object but with the exponent changed.
+Returns not-a-number (NaN) if this object is infinity, or if the rounding mode is ERounding.None and the result is not exact.

 <a id="Quantize_PeterO_Numbers_EDecimal_PeterO_Numbers_EContext"></a>
 ### Quantize